DataDog/kong-plugin-ddtrace/README.md

 `--data 'config.version=1234'`

-This value can use vault references.
-By default, the value of the environment variale `DD_VERSION` is used by resolving `vault://env/dd-version`.
+This value can be set using the environment variable `DD_VERSION`.
+It can also be configured with a vault reference.

-When this variable is not set, spans will not have a `version` tag.
+The default value is unset, and spans produced by the tracer will not have a "version" tag.

 ### Sampling Controls